kaayce/open-chat/README.md

 ### Tradeoffs

-There are opportunities for improvement with the way messages are viewed and sent.
+1. There are opportunities for improvement with the way messages are viewed and sent.
    Right now, the app only fetches the most recent 10 messages.
 However, it does not yet support pagination.
    A follow up would be to implement pagination to allow users to view more messages.

+2. Currently, users need to click the **send** button to send a message.
+   While using the `Enter` key would enhance the user experience, I opted to leave it as is for now, allowing users to press Enter to create a new line.
+   As an improvement, we could configure the `Enter` key to send messages, while using `Shift + Enter` for adding a new line.

 ### Assumptions